 The SIPRI has time series from 1962 through 1991, but it is noted that the figures are uncertain for some periods.
 The indicator for military expenditure as a percentage of GDP was revised substantially downwards in the yearbook for 1995 compared with the yearbook for 1992.
 For example, military expenditure as a percentage of GDP was estimated at 6.9 per cent in 1989 in the 1992 yearbook, while in the 1995 edition it is estimated at 2.2 per cent of GDP.
-I have not been able to determine the reason for the downward revisions but, as table 3.1.6 shows, the SIPRI's estimates are now very close to my own calculations made with the help of figures from the UN.
+As table 3.1.8 shows, the SIPRI's estimates are now very close to my own calculations made with the help of figures from the UN.
+There has been no revision or extention of the series in the SIPRI Yearbook 1996.

-The ACDA has time series from 1968 through 1993, with the exception of 1986 and 1991.
-The figures are generally higher than the rates for military expenditure as a percentage of GDP calculated by the SIPRI (1995) and my own calculations made with the help of data from the UN.
-For example, military expenditure as a percentage of GDP is estimated at 4.7 per cent in 1990 (the last year for which all the sources have data), i.e. more than double the indicators presented in table 3.1.6.
+The ACDA has time series from 1968 through 1994, with the exception of 1986 and 1991.
+The figures are generally higher than the rates for military expenditure as a percentage of GDP calculated by the SIPRI (1996) and my own calculations made with the help of data from the UN.
+For example, military expenditure as a percentage of GDP is estimated at 4.7 per cent in 1990 (the last year for which all the sources have data), i.e. more than double the indicators presented in table 3.1.8.
+The ACDA has estimated the military burden at 3.3 per cent in 1994.

-The IISS also publishes time series through 1994, but with some observations lacking.
-In the last edition (1995/96) budgeted figures in national currency and US dollars are included for 1995.
+The IISS also publishes time series through 1995, but with some observations lacking.
+In the last edition (1996/97) budgeted figures in national currency and US dollars are included for 1996.
 The figures are higher than those provided by the UN, but slightly lower than those calculated by the ACDA.
+The military burden is estimated at 2.9 per cent and 2.7 per cent in 1994 and 1995, respectively.